 8. I maintain a record of the patient’s consent to treatment, or the consent of their next-of-kin stored in the patient file to secure evidence in the event of a criminal prosecution/complaint.

 9. I keep hard copy (ie. paper) records only which are always in my possession or stored in a locked cabinet.

 10. Should I receive a complaint from a person I will make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.
 I will only use the personal information I collect to process the complaint but I may have to disclose the complainant’s identity to whoever the complaint is about.
 If a complainant doesn’t want information identifying them to be disclosed, I will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.
-I may need to provide personal information collected and processed in relation to complaints to the British Acupuncture Council or my insurance company.
+I may need to provide personal information collected and processed in relation to complaints to the BAcC or my insurance company.

 11. I will keep personal information contained in complaint files in line with my retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.